jaxxstorm/katacoda-pulumi/introduction-to-pulumi-py/install/install.md

 `pulumi version`{{execute}}

 You should see a version returned, like `v2.17.0`.
-The version number will changed, as we release new versions of pulumi every 2 weeks!
+The version number may have changed, as we release new versions of pulumi every 2 weeks!